 We also recommend appointing a professional trustee — someone who is experienced in running a SSAS.
 The professional trustee is responsible for the day-to-day management of the scheme and is paid for this service.
 However, it’s not a legal requirement to appoint a professional trustee.

 Being a trustee comes with legal responsibilities, so all trustees should know their obligations and the potential consequences of failing to meet those obligations.

 The trust needs to be registered with HMRC before any contributions are received.
 The trust will also need to open a bank account to receive contributions.

 A Pension Scheme Tax Reference (PSTR) number is a unique code made up of eight numbers, followed by two letters (XXXX XXXX OO).
 Every new SSAS will need a PSTR from HMRC, as it shows that the scheme has been registered for tax relief and exemptions.

 The Pensions Regulator is the UK Regulator for work-based pensions, which includes SSAS.
+It is important to register your SSAS with the Pensions Regulator.
 The Pensions Regulator is sponsored by the Department of Work and Pensions (DWP).
-It’s important to register your SSAS with the Pensions Regulator.

 Need specific pension investment advice?

 - How To Set Up A SSAS pension